Data scrubbing: Btrfs

 As a copy-on-write (CoW) file system for Linux, Btrfs provides fault isolation, corruption detection and correction, and file-system scrubbing.
 If the file system detects a checksum mismatch while reading a block, it first tries to obtain (or create) a good copy of this block from another device – if its internal mirroring or RAID techniques are in use.

 Btrfs can initiate an online check of the entire file system by triggering a file system scrub job that is performed in the background.
 The scrub job scans the entire file system for integrity and automatically attempts to report and repair any bad blocks it finds along the way.

+ReFS

+ReFS features automatic data scrubbing.
+Files that should not be scrubbed can be marked with the FILE_ATTRIBUTE_NO_SCRUB_DATA flag.

 ZFS

 The features of ZFS, which is a combined file system and logical volume manager, include the verification against data corruption modes, continuous integrity checking, and automatic repair.
-Sun Microsystems designed ZFS from the ground up with a focus on data integrity and to protect the data on disks against issues such as disk firmware bugs and ghost writes.
+Sun Microsystems designed ZFS from the ground up with a focus on data integrity and to protect the data on disks against issues such as disk firmware bugs and phantom writes (a write that never actually makes it to disk).

 ZFS provides a repair utility called scrub that examines and repairs silent data corruption caused by data rot and other problems.